Save 15% with code SAVE15

 Automatic exclusions

-BoostPro automatically excludes URLs that should never be prerendered:
+BoostPro automatically excludes URLs that should never be speculatively loaded:

 • URLs with query strings